Stoicism is a philosophy of two halves:

 1. The Virtue of Wisdom:

-With that information, widsom then becomes about making sound decisions based on that knowledge.
-In the Stoic context, it involves recognizing the difference between what we can control and what we cannot, focusing our efforts on the things we do have influence over, and accepting the things around us that lie outside the reach of our control.
+With that information, wisdom then becomes about making sound decisions based on reason and knowledge.
+In the Stoic context, it involves examples like recognizing the difference between what we can control and what we cannot, focusing our efforts on the things we do have influence over, and accepting the things around us that lie outside the reach of our control.

 “The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.
 Where then do I look for good and evil?
 Not to uncontrollable externals, but within myself to the choices that are my own”